AdamMeyers/Web-of-Law/Web_of_Law_manual_rule_IE_and_citation_graph_scripts/README.txt

 These are all set up to run the above programs in one of two ways:

-A. File + arguments (if made executable and python3 variable is set)
+A. File + arguments (if made executable and python3 variable is set properly)
 B. python3 File + arguments (otherwise)

 2.6.1 Preprocessing: Taking initial files from Court Listener and creating Web of Law input file formats